2019 Awards Frequently Asked Questions

 Q) What should I include in my cover letter?

 A) The cover letter can be written by the entrant(s) or an editor.
-Briefly state why the entry matters and include background information if appropriate about reporting challenges, such as whether the entry required significant public records requests, the thinking behind any innovations in presentation, and the impact of the work, such as whether it uncovered a critical issue or violation, resulted in any positive changes in the community.
-Also include login information to bypass your site’s paywall (or upload PDFs, WAVs, etc., of your items in the appropriate portion of the entry form).
-Please add the URLs to your entry in this cover letter.
-And make sure the links work.
-Broken links will not be judged.
-We encourage entrants to include the the story titles, too.
+Briefly state why the entry matters and include background information if appropriate about reporting challenges, such as whether the entry required significant public records requests, the thinking behind any innovations in presentation, and the impact of the work, such as whether it uncovered a critical issue or violation or resulted in any positive changes in the community.
 The suggested length for your cover letter is one page.
-(Click here for the entry form.)

 Q) Does my entry have to be submitted online?